STEAM ON THE SETTLE TO CARLISLE LINE

 From Hellifield one of the oldest steam engines in service today will take over, this alone is a sight to behold as the engine builds up sufficient steam for the highlight of your journey on the famous Settle to Carlisle line.

 Premier Dining service on board will include a full English breakfast on the outbound journey and a delicious dinner on the return.
-First Class passengers will be served a selection of Tulip Muffins, Freshly brewed coffee and fine teas on the outward journey and a savoury refreshment box followed by cake of the day and freshly brewed coffee and fine teas on the return journey.
-Also First Class passengers will have access to the buffet carriage for the purchase of light refreshments..
+First Class passengers will be served freshly brewed coffee, fine teas and biscuits.
+First Class passengers will also have access to the buffet carriage for the purchase of light refreshments.

 The station first opened in May 1876 and was originally named 'Settle New' to distinguish it from the nearby station on a different route, and has a beautiful large Derby Gothic style station building.